Short Introduction

 The color sticks

-consist of bound mineral pigment.
-The Seccorell powder is obtained from them with the help of the grating block.
-Seccorell is economical, lightfast and harmless to health.
+They consist of bound mineral pigment.
+Seccorell powder is obtained from them using a grinding block.
+Seccorell is economical, lightfast, and harmless to health.

-NOTE: Seccorell is also available in other sizes and designs, such as a large metal box and a large wooden box in 24 different colours.
+NOTE: Seccorell is also available in other sizes and versions, such as Studio - Large Metal Box and Atelier - Large Wooden Box with 24 different colors.

 At the rub block

-the pigment is rubbed off over the painting ground in the desired amount.
-Each side of the rubbing block remains dedicated to a specific shade.
+The pigment is rubbed onto the painting surface in the desired quantity.
+Each side of the rubbing block remains assigned to a specific color tone.

-TIP: Before the first use, you can mark the four sides on the wooden edges in color so as not to mix up the grating surfaces; this way, the powder and the colored areas that have already been designed remain pure and bright!
+TIP: Before first use, you can color-code the four sides on the wooden edges to avoid confusing the rubbing surfaces; this will keep the powder and the already painted areas pure and vibrant!

 The brush